matcracker/BedcoreProtect/README.md

 # BedcoreProtect
 BedCoreProtect is a fast, efficient, data logging and anti-griefing tool for PocketMine servers.
 Rollback and restore any amount of damage.

-### BedcoreProtect is currently under development so it may not work as expected.
-Please be careful when using on production servers due to frequent changes or instability.

 ## Commands
 The main command is **/bedcoreprotect** but it accepts the folllowing aliases: **/bcp, /core, /co**